beluganos/beluganos/doc/example/case1/case1.md

 ### Start Beluganos as daemon

-When you execute `beluganos.py run`, you will be token the standard input by this script.
+When you execute `beluganos run`, you will be token the standard input by this script.
 This mode is useful for debugging, but some trouble will occur in production.
 Of course you can use daemon mode of Beluganos.
 For using, you should edit `.service` file.
 For more detail, see `doc/operation-guide.md`.